nextcloud/documentation/user_manual/pim/sync_osx.rst

 Synchronizing with macOS
 ========================

-With Nextcloud 13 and its CalDAV-backend, syncing your Calendars with your macOS-device is easy.
+With Nextcloud 14 and its CalDAV-backend, syncing your Calendars with your macOS-device is easy.

+..
+TODO ON RELEASE: Update version number above on release

 To use Nextcloud with macOS Calendar you will need to use the following steps: